reoccurdevs/autumncord/README.md

 - Lots more commands, and more commands being added regularly!

 Like earlier said, if you have any feature requests or issues with the bot, open an issue [here](https://github.com/reoccurdevs/reoccurcord/issues)!
 Enjoy the bot!
-We hope you have as much fun with it as we had programming it! :)
+We hope you have as much fun with it as I have programming it! :)

 Made with PyCord.